The 10 Best Achilles Stretches For Runners

 3. Return your heels to the ground.

-Note: You can add dumbbells to this exercise to increase difficulty or perform this exercise on a stair or box to be able to lower heels even further.
+Note: You can add dumbbells to this exercise to increase its difficulty or perform it on a stair or box to lower your heels even further.

 #2: Seated Heel Raises